pitzcarraldo/reduxible/README.md

 ### `Reduxible(options)`

 A class to make a Reduxible instance.
-You can make a Reduxible instance for server, client, or both of them by configuration.
+You can make a Reduxible instance for the server, client, or both of them by configuration.
 It needs some option parameters below.

 #### `Options`